Table of Contents

-ECS affects everything from learning and memory, mood and anxiety, drug addiction, appetite, inflammation, perception, modulation of pain and cardiovascular functions.
-ECS thus maintains balance in the nervous system and cannabinoids are the integral part of it.
+ECS affects everything from learning and memory, mood and anxiety, drug addiction, appetite, inflammation, perception, modulation of pain, and cardiovascular functions.
+ECS thus maintains balance in the nervous system and cannabinoids are an integral part of it.

 It consists of: